-Immunai
+Immunai, New York, NY 10014, USA

+10x Genomics, Pleasanton, CA 94588, USA

 Departments of Genetics and Pathology, Stanford University, Stanford, CA 94305, USA

 mimitoueleni@gmail.com, smibertp@gmail.com, clareau@stanford.edu

 Abstract

 While methods such as the Assay for Transposase Accessible Chromatin by sequencing (ATAC-seq) enable a comprehensive characterization of regulatory DNA, additional measurements are required to characterize the multi-faceted nature of eukaryotic cells.
 Here, we delineate the ATAC with Selected Antigen Profiling by sequencing (ASAP-seq) protocol, a scalable approach to quantifying proteins via oligo-tagged antibodies alongside accessible DNA in thousands of single-cells.
 Critically, our method utilizes a custom bridge oligo that enables the utilization of a variety of oligo-conjugated antibodies, enabling the utilization and repurposing of other commercial products.
 The ASAP-seq method can be completed with straightforward experimental and computational modifications existing single-cell ATAC-seq workflows but yields distinct modalities underlying complex cellular states, including estimation of protein abundance on the cell surface as well as intracellular and intranuclear factors.